What Is Ionization Energy?

 The first ionization energy of element A is defined as the energy required by an atom to form A+ ions.
-The unit of ionisation energy is given as KJ mol-1.
+The unit of ionization energy is given as KJ mol-1.

 A (g) → A+ (g) + e–

-In the same way second ionisation energy is described as the energy needed to remove the second electron from its valence shell.
+In the same way, second ionization energy is described as the energy needed to remove the second electron from its valence shell.
 It can be explained by the equation given below:

 A+ (g) → A2+ (g) + e–

-Whenever an electron is removed from an atom, a specific amount of energy is required to remove it, hence the ionisation enthalpies of chemical elements are always positive.
+Whenever an electron is removed from an atom, a specific amount of energy is required to remove it, hence the ionization enthalpies of chemical elements are always positive.
 The second most outer electron will be more attracted by the nucleus than the first outer electron.
-Therefore the second ionization energy will be greater than the first ionisation energy.
-In the same way, third ionisation enthalpy will be greater than the second one.
+Therefore the second ionization energy will be greater than the first ionization energy.
+In the same way, third ionization enthalpy will be greater than the second one.